 Tip: If a local circuit is switched, use a listed emergency transfer device so the charger remains energized while normal lights can still be switched.

-Emergency lamps run on low-voltage DC from the battery pack—commonly 3.6 V (small internal packs), 6 V, or 12 V. Battery capacity is sized in watts (or volt-amps) for 90 minutes.
+Emergency lamps run on low-voltage DC from the battery pack—commonly 3.6 V (small internal packs), a 6 volt emergency light, or a 12 volt emergency light.
+Battery capacity is sized in watts (or volt-amps) for 90 minutes.
+This is where emergency light wattage and total emergency light power consumption come into play.

 - Load math: add the wattage of all heads (on-board + remote).
-Load × 1.5 h must be ≤ battery watt-hours.
+Total emergency light watts × 1.5 h must be ≤ battery watt-hours.

 - Chemistry: SLA/Ni-Cd are common; LiFePO4 recharges faster and lasts longer in many specs.